Researching a career

 - The Kansas City job market: KCWorkforce.com contains real-time industry data and labor market information for the Kansas City area.

 - MissouriConnections.org: Sponsored by the Metropolitan Community Colleges, MissouriConnections.org has an online career assessment inventory and many other tools.
 The username to log in is PennValleyCC, and the password is 2viewmoc.

-Also check the Library's catalog under the subject headings "Vocational guidance" (and even "Personality assessment") for books on career guidance.
-Use these to get started:
+Also check the Library's catalog under the subject headings "Vocational guidance," "Career guidance," and "Job hunting" for books on career guidance.

 For additional information, contact an H&R Block Business & Career Center librarian by phone, 816.701.3717, or by e-mail, firstname.lastname@example.org.